PauloPhagula/site/about.md

 **Chops and Craft** is the personal blog and brain-dump of Paulo Phagula about programming and other topics to which he's enthusiastic.

-Paulo, develops and manages web and mobile services designed for social impact; has experience in managing large databases; has worked in technical consultancies for Microsoft, the World Bank, the Municipal Council of Maputo, and Aga Khan Foundation.

 If you want to know a bit more about Paulo, just read the [resume](#resume) bellow or checkout his [linkedIn](https://www.linkedin.com/in/paulo-phagula) page.

 <hr/>